Brazil opposition leaders join forces against Rousseff

 BRASILIA Two of Brazil's most popular opposition leaders joined forces on Saturday in an unexpected alliance that shakes up next year's election and could pose a major challenge to President Dilma Rousseff at a time when the economy is sputtering.

-Marina Silva, a colorful former environment minister who was running second in polls for next year's presidential vote, said she was setting aside her own presidential ambitions to join the center-left PSB Party and support its candidate, Pernambuco state Governor Eduardo Campos.
+Marina Silva, a colourful former environment minister who was running second in polls for next year's presidential vote, said she was setting aside her own presidential ambitions to join the centre-left PSB Party and support its candidate, Pernambuco state Governor Eduardo Campos.

 Their alliance, which came together only in the past 24 hours and was a total shock to Brazil's political establishment, instantly creates a business-friendly alternative to Rousseff with nationwide organization, robust financing from donors, and popularity among rich and poor voters alike.